 The coding trends rely on Medicare claims files.
-Each of the codes includes a descriptive label.
+Each of the codes includes a descriptive label (except for HCPC/CPT due to AMA copyright).
 Each file includes a description of the codes and the Medicare file from which the data was derived, as well as a link to the data dictionary located on ResDAC's web site.

 The table below shows which files are used by default and the sample size.